Majchrzak knocks out second seed Musetti from Tata Open, Vesely also bows out | Sports-Games

 After his match, Majchrzak revealed that he developed the habit of playing drop shots in his early tennis days.

 ''I like to play drop shots since childhood.
-I used to play to finish points but on the Tour, I can't do it, I need a follow-up shot for a winner,'' said the 26-year-old Majchrzak, who is coached by Sweden's Joakim Nystrom, a 13-time winner on the Tour.
+I used to play to finish points but on the Tour I can't do it, I need a follow-up shot for winner,'' said the 26-year-old Majchrzak, who is coached by Sweden's Joakim Nystrom, a 13-time winner on the Tour.

-Majchrzak will now clash with Finland's 22-year-old Ruusuvuori, who shocked the titleholder from the Czech Republic 6-3 6-4 in his quarterfinal.

 Meanwhile, Musetti rued the missed chances against Majchrzak.

-''He started to play very aggressively.
-In the final game, he was 15-40 but served very well.
+''He started to play very aggressive.
+In final game he was 15-40 but served very well.
 I could do nothing.
 I had chances but that is tennis.
-I learned a lot from this match.''
+I learnt a lot from this match.''
 Talking about the conditions, the 19-year-old Italian said it did not suit his game style.

 Majchrzak came out serving next game at love to lead 5-2.